Auctions

 Buyer’s commission

 The amount the buyer pays the auctioneer upon a successful sale.
-Such commission payable over and above the hammer price.
+It is payable over and above the hammer price.
 This is typically calculated as a percentage of the selling price.

 Ghost bidding